 Many businesses, regionally and nationally, are seeing benefits from measurement and carbon neutrality.
 These include SMEs through to major main-stream businesses such as The Warehouse, NZ’s largest retailer.

 This depends on the size, complexity, and availability of data for your business.
 It also depends on the level of accuracy desired.
 For a very small, simple business it can be completed online in an hour or two.
 It will take longer for a larger business to collect all of its data, but a carbon analyst will help you understand the information you need to collect and how to go about it.
-Either way, if you are using an existing calculator – it should be a task that can fit inside a staff member’s existing role.
+Either way, if you are using an online calculator – it should be a task that can fit inside a staff member’s existing role.

 You’ll need a full year of invoices for all costs that cause emissions – items such as fuel, electricity, waste, freight, vehicle use and travel.
 The good news is that you already have most of the information you need sitting in your accounts system.
 Missing pieces of information can be collected by a simple phone call or email to your supplier.
 There’s a useful summary of records needed for Ekos’s free online calculator at: https://www.sustainabletourism.nz/blog/how-to-measure-your-carbon-footprint/